andrewfager/fb-ads-getting-started/README.md

 ### Page ID
 ``page_id         = '<PAGE_ID>'``

-You will need to reference your FB page in this ad (again, as a string).
+You will need to input your FB page ID  (again, as a string).
 You can find your page ID by going to the page's 'About' section.

 ![ScreenShot](images/fb-page-id2.png)